ariel055132/Notes/AWS/AWSIdentityAndAccessManagement.md

 1. What is the best practice for applying permissions to many users who perform the same job role?
    * Add the users to an IAM group and apply a permissions policy to the group.
    * (Easier to control the permission at the same time.)
-2. **Whihc IAM identity is used for assigning permissions to multiple users?
+2. **Which IAM identity is used for assigning permissions to multiple users?
    * *Group* (not policy)
    * Although IAM policy can assign permissions, you should use a group to assign the permissions to multiple users.
 3. How can you add an extra level of security to your root account?